exinno/app2/docs/quick-start.md

 1. After completing all settings, go to http://localhost:3000 in your web browser.
 2. To login, use the admin ID and password provided in the 'users.csv' file located in the common directory.
-3. Click the 'Create View' button to start building view
+3. Click the 'Create View' button to start building view.
    <br><img src="https://user-images.githubusercontent.com/126759216/223354667-3f2f9f05-c395-4173-ae39-a7dbd9821ddb.png" alt="createView" width="30%" height="10%"><br>

 ### Create view with AI